 After moving to Wanaka 12 years ago, Harry's passion for skiing was ignited and since then he has been coaching skiers of all levels for 10 years in all corners of the world.

 He is a trainer with the New Zealand Snowsports Instructors Alliance (NZSIA) and was a member of the 2019 Demo Interski Team Congress in Pamporovo, Bulgaria.
 His passion in skiing and teaching is developing sound technical skills and understanding in every skier he works with.

 He is really looking forward to skiing with the Wanaka Ski team again and hopes to instill his passion for skiing in all the young athletes.

 Sam is a local Wanaka boy having lived here since 2001.
-He started racing at 10 years old with CAST and repeated numerous back to back winters in Switzerland.
+He started racing at 10 years old with WST and repeated numerous back to back winters in Switzerland.
 During his ski racing career, he represented New Zealand several times including at the 2012 Youth Olympic Games.
-Last year was Sam’s first year full time race coaching and he looks forward to another season part time coaching alongside going through flight school.
+Last year was Sam’s began with WST 2 years ago and now looks forward to another season part time coaching alongside going through flight school.

 Meg has been coming to Wanaka for 11 years so could almost be considered a local!
 Her love for skiing started at the age of 5 learning at Cardrona and has grown from year to year.
 Meg started ski racing in year 6 for her school and soon became passionate for the sport.
 She has been member of the now, Wanaka Ski Team for six years, and competed in many school, regional and national races with some great results.
 Last year Meg gained her NZSIA ski instructor's qualification and is looking forward to giving back to the sport that she loves.
 She has a great connection with younger children and is looking forward to sharing her ski racing knowledge and skills.
 Meg loves ski racing, WST and everything it represents and looks forward to begin part of the coaching team this season.